senorprogrammer/dosage/README.md

 # DOsage

-A terminal-based dashboard for your DigitalOcean resources.
+A terminal-based dashboard for DigitalOcean resources.

 ## Usage